LaurieWired/iOS_Reverse_Engineering/README.md

 ![ios_plist_exe](https://github.com/LaurieWired/iOS_Reverse_Engingeering/assets/123765654/174576ba-f371-45c3-965e-68cb045c4554)

-This string will name a Macho-O binary inside of the application bundle that will be the main entrypoint of the application.
+This string will name a Mach-O binary inside of the application bundle that will be the main entrypoint of the application.

 ![macho_exe](https://github.com/LaurieWired/iOS_Reverse_Engingeering/assets/123765654/3033cc64-f318-4756-afe6-0aafe8268f02)